 The procedure for composite fillings is almost the same as metal fillings.
 There is, however, one significant difference.
 Once the area around the tooth has been anesthetized and the tooth itself is cleared of decay, metal fillings require an extra step.

 Metal amalgam fillings often require a series of “undercuts” in order to create a strong structural bond.
 Undercuts shape the tooth and help hold the material in place.
 This is because amalgams do not bond with the tooth, but only rest on it and provide a degree of protection.
 The cutting process means healthy tooth material will be lost, leaving less of the natural tooth structure intact.
 This may cause issues over time such as structural weakness and cracking.

 In contrast, undercutting isn’t necessary for composite resin fillings.
 They create a strong physical bond with the prepared tooth.
 They not only look natural but act natural too, allowing bite stress to pass through the tooth while receiving biting force.

 Are tooth-colored fillings right for me?

 We recommend composite fillings for patients with small to moderate-sized restorations.
 Composite resins are durable, fracture-resistant, and are able to withstand chewing pressure.
 The procedure is also quick, and depending on how much of your tooth needs to be restored, the process may be completed in just one visit.

-The best way to determine whether tooth-colored fillings are right for you is to contact us today.
+The best way to determine whether tooth-colored fillings are right for you is to contact us at our Dublin office today.
 We’ll walk you through the best way to achieve a healthy-looking smile!